plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 May started great as we were featured on OpenSource.com as [a transparent and open source alternative to Google Analytics](https://opensource.com/article/20/5/plausible-analytics).
 We got 94 new trials on May 2nd, which is still our best day for the number of new trial signups.

-This opportunity came as part of the outreach we did to different influential websites.
+This opportunity came as part of our outreach to different influential websites.
 Most sites ended up ignoring our messages.
-It isn't easy to send so many emails and hear nothing back, but this one outstanding mention was worth all that silence.
+It isn't easy to send so many emails and hear nothing back, but this one fabulous mention was worth all that silence.

-We also posted [our first tweet](https://twitter.com/PlausibleHQ/status/1262317156697546752) on May 18th with the message that "Friends don't let friends use Google Analytics".
+We also posted [our first tweet](https://twitter.com/PlausibleHQ/status/1262317156697546752) on May 18th with the message, "Friends don't let friends use Google Analytics".

 We have a 30-day free trial, so it took some time to see the results from April's viral post in our MRR.
 We doubled our MRR during the month and ended the month on $1,055 MRR.

 ### June: Moving the database to ClickHouse ($1,767 MRR)

 With all the new trials and customers, and an increase in larger websites using our service, Plausible became much slower to use.
-To continue our growth, we needed to improve the technology that we use.
+To continue our growth, we needed to improve our technology.

 We [moved from our PostgreSQL database to ClickHouse](https://plausible.io/blog/may-2020-recap) to make the app much faster and handle much bigger websites.
-Moving to ClickHouse was the best technical decision we've made, and we're now counting more than one billion page views per month while still being able to provide a very fast-loading dashboard.
+Moving to ClickHouse was the best technical decision we've made, and we're now counting more than one billion page views per month while still providing a very fast-loading dashboard.

 ### July: Once again on the top of Hacker News ($2,844 MRR)